cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 several days of lag.
 This means that estimates for a specific day are only available several days later.

-Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions.

-As doctor’s visits are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.

-We are currently working on adjustments to correct for this.

 The amount of lag in reporting can vary, and not all visits are reported with the same lag.
 After we first report estimates for a specific date, further data may arrive about outpatient visits on that date.
-When this occurs, we issue new estimates for those dates.
+When this occurs, we issue new estimates for those dates to backfill any missing data.
 This means that a reported estimate for, say, June 10th may first be available in the API on June 14th and subsequently revised on June 16th.

+As doctor’s visits data are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.
+Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions, estimates for past dates are more static due to these revisions having already occured.

+We are currently working on adjustments to correct for this.

 ## Limitations